 Overview of the XL15i

-The Trane XL15i air conditioner has a SEER of 16.50 (this is the percentage of cooling that the device accomplishes, compared to the energy input it requires).
+The Trane XL15i air conditioner is discontinued, and has a SEER of 16.50.
+(SEER is a measure of the efficiency of a central air conditioner).
 Cooling capacities range from 18,000 to 60,000 BTU/h.

 In the range of Trane products, the XL15i falls between the XL16i and the XR15 in terms of cost and efficiency.
 Trane describes this model as particularly quiet and notes that it also comes with an indoor air filtration system.